No one should grieve alone.

 This Month’s Digital Resource

-When someone loses a partner, it’s natural to feel unsure about what to say or how to show up—and that uncertainty can make supporting them feel overwhelming.
-Supporting Someone Who’s Lost a Partner explores how grief affects people differently and offers thoughtful guidance for friends, family, and colleagues who want to help but worry about saying or doing the wrong thing.
+When someone experiences the sudden, violent death of a loved one, it’s natural to feel unsure about what to say or how to show up—and that uncertainty can make supporting them feel overwhelming.
+In Supporting Someone After a Traumatic or Violent Death, Dr. Alan D. Wolfelt explores how grief after homicide or violent loss can be especially complex and intense.
+It offers thoughtful guidance for friends, family members, and colleagues who want to help by listening with compassion, allowing space for powerful emotions, and walking alongside someone as they navigate grief after a tragic loss.

 Grief doesn’t follow a timeline.
 There’s no right way to feel, and no predictable path.
 Early grief can feel chaotic and disorienting.
 Some people may withdraw or try to stay “strong.”
 Others may experience anger, anxiety, guilt, or deep sadness.
 All of these reactions are normal.